Do you know someone who’s in love with Japanese culture?

 20. Torii Gate

 Torii gates are usually found at the entrance of Japanese Shinto shrines.
 They are beautiful and iconic.
 They are also too big to fit into your living room–the traditional ones at least.

 But fear not, because you can get a smaller version that would go great on table tops, window sills, or even out in a garden!

 Torii gates are a very old and respected part of Japanese culture.
-Small model Torii gates are recommended for placing where someone meditates, or likes to sit and quietly reflect on the meaning of life.
+Small model Torii gates (Amazon affiliate link) are recommended for placing where someone meditates, or likes to sit and quietly reflect on the meaning of life.